emqx/mqttbs/README.md

 ![fan-out](_assets/fanout.png)

-A use case of this scenario for brokers deployed on single node is presented as:
+2 use cases of this scenario for brokers deployed on single node are presented as:

 <table>
 	<tr>